The Mysterious Mr. Marshall Plagiarist Extraordinaire by Dick Henrywood

 The influence of Jean-Baptiste Pillement’s art on ceramics by Loren Zeller

-This article was recently published in the English Ceramic Circle's (ECC) Transactions, Volume 31, 2020 and it is made available here with the kind permission of the ECC.
+This article was initially published in the English Ceramic Circle's (ECC) Transactions, Volume 31, 2020 and it is made available here with the kind permission of the ECC.